DavidRMorphew/healthcare_portal/README.md

 * remove patients in their care.

 Only if a given user (i.e. healthcare worker) has authorization will they be able to view and edit this information or remove a patient that is under their care.

+Go [here](https://youtu.be/Q8wLdq6pL50) for a short video on how this app works.

 ## Installation